boolean-uk/tdd-cohort-manager-challenge/domain-model.md

 ```
 1. Search for student by student ID -> DONE
 2. Cohorts have fixed capacity at 24 students.
-Adding students is not possible beyond the 24 limit.
+Adding students is not possible beyond the 24 limit. -> DONE
 3. Cohorts can't have the same name, and can't exist without a name -> DONE
-4. The same student can't exist in multiple cohorts.
+4. The same student can't exist in multiple cohorts. -> DONE
 5. A student can't be removed from a cohort if it wasn't present in the first place. -> DONE
 6. Search for students by name (first and last) and return all matching results